 All evictions must comply with the law.
 Typically, this results in the process as follows:

-- the landowner informs the campers that they must move and of his/her intention to seek a court order if they refuse
+- the landowner informs the campers that they must move and of they intend to seek a court order if they refuse

 - the landowner applies for a court hearing date